esthesis-iot/esthesis-core/esthesis-core-docs/Writerside/topics/installation-guide/kubernetes.md

 ## Requirements
-- A Kubernetes cluster with a minimum of 3 nodes and support for Load Balancer service types as well as Ingress support (you can, optionally, install an nginx ingress controller using this chart)..
+- A Kubernetes cluster with a minimum of 3 nodes and support for Load Balancer service types as well as Ingress support (you can, optionally, install an nginx ingress controller using this chart).
 - [Helm](https://helm.sh)
 - [Helmfile](https://github.com/helmfile/helmfile)